truvami/docs/docs/FAQ/smart_label_FAQ.md

 ## 1. General

 ### What is the Truvami Smart Label?
-The Smart Label is a lightweight, photovoltaic tracker that helps you locate items using WiFi, GNSS, and LoRaWAN technology.
+The Smart Label is a lightweight, photovoltaic tracker that helps you locate your assets using WiFi, GNSS, and LoRaWAN technology.
+Battery-free, the Smart Label provides an autonomous, safe, and sustainable alternative to traditional tracking solutions.

 ### How does the Smart Label acquire location?
 -  **WiFi Sniffing:** Uses nearby WiFi networks for efficient localization.